|

 Seven Sisters cliffs

-From the train station in Seaford, you can enjoy a one-hour walk along the coast to the cliffs.
-Most of the walk is along the beachfront and Seaford Head Nature Reserve.
-The view out to sea and of the cliffs is impressive.
+From Seaford train station, it’s a one-hour coastal walk to the cliffs.
+Most of the walk is along the beachfront and Seaford Head Nature Reserve, offering stunning sea and cliff views.

 On the way back, the view over Cuckmere Haven Beach reveals it is an estuary, just like Silver Sand Beach.
 Most days, you will see people kayaking and stand-up paddle boarding on the river.